PSG star Neymar out for four weeks after suffering hamstring injury with Brazil | Goal.com

 Julian Draxler and Colin Dagba are set to return to full training with the rest of the squad this week, while Neymar's strike partners Edinson Cavani and Kylian Mbappe are moving along in their rehabilitation from hip and hamstring injuries respectively.

-As well as Neymar, PSG boss Thomas Tuchel has been reliant on players such as former Stoke forward Eric Maxim Choupo-Moting and summer signings Pablo Sarabia and Mauro Icardi in attack, and they have rarely looked their best.
+As well as Neymar, PSG boss Thomas Tuchel has been reliant on players such as former Stoke forward Eric Maxim Choupo-Moting and summer signings Pablo Sarabia and Mauro Icardi in attack.

 Neymar's return to match-winning form has bailed PSG out more than once since his return, though he couldn't prevent a shock 2-0 defeat at home to Reims.